What better time to visit Trinidad & Tobago than during its most culturally significant event of the year?

 Language is English, but a very British English.
 The Trini accent is like a mix of British and West Indian accents and when speaking too fast, as an American, I’m out here thinking it’s a whole other language.

 Visa is not required for Americans.

 A Small History.
+A Small History.
 Geographically, Trinidad is only 6.8 miles from Venezuela and closer to South America than it is to the rest of the Caribbean islands.
 It is recognized as a high-income economy due to its exportation of petroleum and natural gas.
-Trinidad and its sister isle, Tobago, was originally populated by the indigenous Tainos and Kalinagos (or otherwise known as Carib and Arawak) tribes, but were colonized by the Spanish, French, Dutch, and British.
+Trinidad and its sister isle, Tobago, were originally populated by the indigenous Changuane, Warao, Shebayo, Nepuyo, Yaios, Lokono, Karina and Kalinago, collectively known as First Peoples of Trinidad, who originally came from South America.
+While the First Peoples were colonized by the Spanish and Dutch and being forced into Christianity and then enslaved, the British brought people from Africa and enslaved them.
+Then French colonists came and settled.
 When slavery was abolished, indentured servants were brought from India, China, and Portugal.
 The largest ethnic group on the island as of 2011 is 36% East Indian.

 2. It’s Not Appropriate To Ask Someone Where They’re From

 Because of the incredible diversity of the island, you won’t hear anyone ask you where you’re REALLY from.
 Instead, they’ll ask you “Are you from Trinidad?”
 It’s automatically assumed that you’re local, so you should assume the same when meeting someone.

 3. You Can Never Be Too Over Dressed Or Have Too Little Clothes